imallona/rock_roi_paper/10_troubleshooting/README.md

 We have preliminary data describing aspects of these two major concerns but have not formalized them into a single report nor manuscript section.

+# Disclaimer's disclaimer

+Not pursuing the analysis because I (Izaskun) will not author updated manuscripts containing data affected by these thoughts/concerns.

 # Design

 We plan our checks to be: